NLnetLabs/unbound-manual/source/use-cases/local-stub.rst

-If you succeeded Unbound should now be the default resolver on your machine and it will start during the start-up of your machine.
+If you succeeded Unbound should now be the default resolver on your machine and it will start when your machine boots.

 macOS Big Sur
 *************